-What is Catholic Open Adoption?
+1. What is Catholic Open Adoption?

-Open adoption is a loving option for biological and adoptive Catholic families who want to keep the adopted children in touch with their birth parents.
+Open adoption is a loving option for adoptive Catholic families who want to keep their children in touch with their birth parents.
 An open adoption allows birth parents to continue the connection that is formed during pregnancy.
-The type of connection is determined during the adoption proceedings.
-Some birth parents prefer to receive updates about the children through email or phone calls.
-Others may prefer to have personal visits.
-The birth parents decide what they prefer and seek adoptive parents who want the same.
+The birth parents and adoptive parents determine the type of connection, and it is outlined in the Post Adoption Contact Agreement.

-1. What are Some Benefits to Open Adoption?
+2. What are Some Benefits to Open Adoption?

 A child who is blessed with loving, adoptive parents is even more secure when he or she is allowed to get to know the birth mother.
 Knowing that the release of parental rights was from a place of love is a great relief to children.
 In addition, Catholic open adoptions allow birth mothers to see that their children are being raised in the Catholic faith.

-2. Who Chooses the Adoptive Parents?
+3. Who Chooses the Adoptive Parents?

-3. If the Birth Mother Has Chosen Us, Why Do We Need to Do a Home Study?
+4. If the Birth Mother Has Chosen Us, Why Do We Need to Do a Home Study?

-4. What is Involved in the Home Study?
+5. What is Involved in the Home Study?

-5. How Long Does the Home Study Take to Complete?
+6. How Long Does the Home Study Take to Complete?

-6. Will Adopted Children Refer to Their Birth Parents as ‘Mom’ and ‘Dad’?
+7. Will Adopted Children Refer to Their Birth Parents as ‘Mom’ and ‘Dad’?

 It is highly unlikely that an adopted child will think of their biological parents as their mother and father.
 They will refer to their birth parents by whatever names the families decide together to use.
 Some families use first names, “tummy mommy”, aunt or uncle, or whatever the birth parent prefers.

-7. What if the Birth Mother or Father Decides They Want to Reverse the Adoption?
+8. What if the Birth Mother or Father Decides They Want to Reverse the Adoption?

 Birth parents, especially those of newborns, may have the right to terminate the adoption.
 This occurs only on rare occasions.
 Each state has its own laws regarding when adoptions may be reversed.
 In most cases, this is within eight days or less of the birth of the child.

 Open adoptions can also take place when children are older.
-Biological parents may find they are unable to care for their children, who are then placed with a loving, Catholic family.
+Birth parents may find they are unable to care for their children, who are then placed with a loving, Catholic family.
 These adoptions, once completed, cannot be reversed in most states.